Prompting 201: Structured Prompts & JSON Output

 Few-Shot Learning

-Teaching an AI model by including a few examples in your prompt, without any formal training—the model learns the pattern from the examples you show.
+Teaching an AI model by including a few examples in your prompt, without any formal training—the model learns the pattern from the examples you show it.

 AI (Artificial Intelligence)